How the Leading Edge Energy Tender process works

 • Annual network tariff reviews

-Leading Edge Energy acts as the mediator between clients and their retailer.
+Leading Edge Energy acts as a mediator between clients and their retailers.

 If there are any issues or disputes that arise with your supplier, we encourage you to pick up the phone and tell us what they are so we can take care of them for you.